 That night I made sure all my charging gear was in the car so that I wouldn’t lay awake wondering about it disappearing.
 Despite the active outside wildlife Maggie slept well but it was Sanni’s turn to be restless.
 She moved constantly around the roof top tent and would flop on us with gusto and lick us with puppy enthusiasm.
 We figured she needed to go pee and Keith carried her out of the roof top tent.
 Sanni is a “only in my yard and only off the lead” pee and pooper so it would often take us ages to get her to pee when we are away from home.
 The night before we had walked her around and around our camping area on her lead for her to pee and without much luck.
 It was little wonder she needed to go out during the night.

-On his way back up to the tent Keith proclaimed “jezus, there are wild pigs out here!!”.
+On his way back up to the tent my partner proclaimed “jezus, there are wild pigs out here!!”.
 What!!
 I said, “Are you serious”.
 My brain furiously scanning its contents for information about wild pigs and the Coorong.
 Sure, up in the Territory where we had lived, but down here?
 “Are you sure?”, I said.
-Almost flippantly Keith said, “I don’t know, there is something out here maybe it’s wombats”.
+Almost flippantly he said, “I don’t know, there is something out here maybe it’s wombats”.
 “Well what is it?”
 “Oh, I don’t know babe, I just saw something tearing through the bush”.
 Shit I thought, I had to get up and run through this bush in the dark in the morning on my own and what the hell is out there?
 With little else to do I went back to sleep.

 I woke early again with my alarm and made my way down to our annex room.
 Chai tea, porridge and Spark and off I went again into the dark.
 It was incredible out here.
 It was brutally cold, and I even had my hoodie on, but it was pretty wild to be out here.
 The sun rose and the lakes were beautifully picturesque.
 My body was hurting but I loved it out here.
 And I did see some wombat poo and eventually I saw a big old wombat too.

 We met up again in Kingston and scoffed in a bunch of fruit bread, vegemite and also avocado sandwiches.
 We then picked the next point where I would run into Robe.
 I had some old dude drive past me and then do a turn back to me, drive up alongside me and ask if I was ok.
-I told him I was fine and then did my usual thing of texting his registration plate and car details to Keith.
+I told him I was fine and then did my usual thing of texting his registration plate and car details to my partner.
 He too had seen this guy on the beach early.
 I am always hyper vigilant when I am out on the road by myself especially at night-time.
 Always scanning the landscape for getaway points if I ever needed to make a run for it.
 I was always fine, but I was always alert.

 My last leg was into Robe and I had almost come to the end my Best Known Time Nairne to Robe adventure and it was a beauty.
-I had pushed myself, I hurt and got little sleep and I spent time with Keith and the kelpies every evening and regularly throughout the day.
+I had pushed myself, I hurt and got little sleep and I spent time with my partner and the kelpies every evening and regularly throughout the day.
 There were never any race participants in front of me or runners coming up from behind me, it was just me and I adored it.
-Keith and the kelpies came down to meet me as I neared the caravan park in Robe, and we walked the last segment together which was pretty splendid.
+My partner and the kelpies came down to meet me as I neared the caravan park in Robe, and we walked the last segment together which was pretty splendid.
 The caravan park was lovely, and we had a great sea view, but the wind was a beast.
-Keith had not set up the awning as we were to leave crazy early the next morning so that I could get back to the store to open.
+My partner had not set up the awning as we were to leave crazy early the next morning so that I could get back to the store to open.
 We sat in the front seat of the Landcruiser and the kelpies in the back and we drank beer and ate yummy snack food.
 It was bliss.
 A few other holidayers were either sitting out either on their cabin verandas or their well organised caravan awnings.
-But here Keith and I were in real bogan style sitting in the front seat of our car drinking beer (damn good local Robe craft ales) and by this stage, our kelpies were on a joined lead outside the car with the head of the lead coming from in the car
+But here we were in real bogan style sitting in the front seat of our car drinking beer (damn good local Robe craft ales) and by this stage, our kelpies were on a joined lead outside the car with the head of the lead coming from in the car

 Another 4 days at the store and then we were packed up again to head to Melrose for some more Best Known Time adventures and this time for the elevation.
-I undertook circuits of Mount Remarkable, coming in for chai tea and second breakfast or lunch or afternoon snacks whilst Keith would head out for some mountain biking when I would break and do some work.
+I undertook circuits of Mount Remarkable, coming in for chai tea and second breakfast or lunch or afternoon snacks whilst my partner would head out for some mountain biking when I would break and do some work.
 This was how we would spend our days at Melrose before heading home to the store.

 Our trip to Robe saw me run for about 250km over 3 days with a bunch of wonderful family time and discovering new trails and revisiting places of wonderful memories.